WickyLim/MovieVotingCoreMySQL/README.md

-﻿# Movie Voting App (on .NET Core framework, and MySQL) This project is build with `ASP.NET Core` framwork, conecting to a database in `MySQL on Docker`.
+﻿# Movie Voting App (on .NET Core framework, and MySQL) This project is build with `ASP.NET Core` framework, conecting to a database in `MySQL on Docker`.

 To run this project on your local machine, [Setup MySQL Server on Docker and connect to it on local dev environment](#setup-mysql-server-on-docker-and-connect-to-it-on-local-dev-environment).

 To deploy this project to Docker, [Setup project to deploy to Docker](#setup-project-to-deploy-to-docker).

+To deploy to VIC, follows [Deploy project to vSphere Integrated Containers (VIC)](#deploy-project-to-vsphere-integrated-containers-vic).

 ## Setup MySQL Server on Docker and connect to it on local dev environment
 1. Download SQL Server container